AlinaStepanova/MovieFinder/README.md

 # MovieFinder

-Find movies to be added to your personal watch- and favorites lists, search for movies by the title.
+Find movies to be added to your personal watch- and favorites lists, search for movies by the title.<br />
+Review popular, top rated and now playing movies.

 <i>Note: work in progress.</i>